G-a-b-b-s/G-a-b-b-s/README.md

 ### Hi there 👋
+Im currently learning Python, C and C++ languages.
+I study IT at the AGH University in Cracovia.

 <!--
 **G-a-b-b-s/G-a-b-b-s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.